vvvv5215/LC-tracker-gnome/README.md

 ## If you wanna uninstall it:
 Go the path where you placed the folder and delete it from there, or just remove it from the extension manager.

+## Features which I may add later:
+Show easy, medium, hard on hover and submission percentage but that's for another day!